ANDRÉE GREENWELL

 Praise for Three Marys

 “[Three Marys] moved me, it thrilled me, it carried me along on the beauty of the music, the singing, the sea setting and its stories of exile, survival, hope and despair.
 When the lights came up I found myself weeping.
 I found this a deeply moving work of great beauty and moment.
 Andrée Greenwell’s sublime score and Christine Evans’ superb libretto.
-The whole is indeed more than the sum of the parts."
+The whole is indeed more than the sum of the parts.
+The inspiring direction of Angela Chaplin assures this."

 – Dr Liz Jones AO, Artistic director of La Mama Theatre Melbourne 1976 to 2023